-Nurtured Learning is the philosophical approach reflected in all my work.
-I believe, regardless of the kind of help you are seeking or the challenges you are facing, a nurturing and caring approach is always the best one to take.
+Nurtured Learning is the philosophical approach reflected in my work and the work of my Associates.
+I believe, regardless of the kind of help you are seeking or the challenges you are facing, a nurturing, mindful approach is usually the best one to take.

 Mindfulness practice allows for self-exploration critical to short-term and long-lasting change you seek.
 Using a deeper awareness of our mind/body connection, mindfulness leads to easier emotional and mental growth.
 I teach my clients mindfulness practices in therapy.
 I also offer free Mindful Minutes (30-days of practice) and Mindfulness audios.

 If you want to know about my passion for the dragonfly, a symbol for change, and more about my work, pop over to this article.

 I have been a practicing Psychologist in the province of Alberta since 1999.
 Over that time, I have worked in a variety of settings including: the non-profit sector; Calgary Board of Education; Specialized School settings; Alberta Health Services; and the University of Calgary.

-I am currently a sessional instructor with the University of Calgary and, since 2009, I have helped to teach graduate level courses to students completing their Masters degrees in Educational Psychology.
-Since 2004, I have also worked part-time with Alberta Health Services in a program that helps train Family Physicians in how to identify, assess, and treat mental health concerns in children and adolescents.
+I have had the privilege of teaching graduate level courses to students completing their Masters degrees in Educational Psychology and I accept Provisional Psychologists looking for supervision.
+I have also previously worked with Alberta Health Services in a program that helps train Family Physicians in how to better identify, assess, and treat mental health concerns in children and adolescents.
+I am certified in Integrative Medicine focusing on the impacts of nutrition on mental health and I also have certification in DBT (Dialectical Behavior Therapy).

 Over the years, I have been an invited speaker at professional conferences and have been interviewed as an expert in Psychology for both print and broadcast media.
-I am a member of the Psychologists’ Association of Alberta (PAA) and I am registered as a Psychologist with the College of Alberta Psychologists (CAP).
+I am a member of the Psychologists’ Association of Alberta (PAA) and I am fully registered as a Psychologist with the College of Alberta Psychologists (CAP).

 I moved to Calgary in 1997 from my home province of Newfoundland to pursue an internship as part of my graduate studies in Psychology and have lived here ever since.
-I consider Calgary to be my “official” home now and I am married with two children.
+I consider Calgary to be my “official” home now and I am married with two incredible children.